 7.1 Factors That Feed Into The Score

-After all steps, I sit down with our sheets and convert everything into a single 1–5 layout practicality score.
-The following elements carry the most weight:
+After all of that, I turn the notes into a single 1–5 layout practicality score.
+The factors that carry the most weight are:

-- Fit inside common room sizes without blocking walkways.
+- Fit in common room sizes without blocking walkways.

-- Real seating capacity compared with stated capacity.
+- Real seating capacity compared with the stated capacity.

-- Flexibility across wall-against, floating, and corner layouts.
+- Flexibility across wall, floating, and corner layouts.

 - Ease of delivery through typical doors and hallways.

-- Ergonomic behavior for different heights and body types.
+- Ergonomic behavior across different heights and body types.

 7.2 What A High Score Looks Like In Practice